No Products in the Cart

 Short answer: No. More.
 Boring.
 Lengths.

 For swimmers, Xtrainerz can transform a tedious hour in the pool into an inspirational, music-filled training session.
-This is because they have the top waterproof standard of IP68, meaning they can be fully immersed up to two meters in saltwater or freshwater while providing two hours of listening time.
+This is because they have the top waterproof standard of IP68.
+(The industry standard of IP68 means products should still be working after fully immersed up to two meters in water for 2 hours.)

 This makes them ideal for your pool training sessions, open-water lake swims or sea swims through the rolling waves.
 They are even a great option if you’re jumping on your surfboard or going windsurfing.